y name is Laneth, and I’ll be your guide and host on this site.

-I am also quite a philosophical person, taking a view on the world and life that incorporates the viewpoints and ideas of many religions and ideologies, both from the real world and fiction; being eclectic allows me to keep my mind as open and questions as it can be.
-My biggest philosophy and life-lesson learned revolves around Truth and how it can indeed set one free; my life is an open book, and I share my story willingly to any who seeks to ask me about it.
+I am also quite a philosophical person, taking a view on the world and life that incorporates the viewpoints and ideas of many religions and ideologies, both from the real world and fiction; being eclectic allows me to keep my mind as open and questioning as it can be.
+My biggest philosophy and life-lesson learned revolves around Truth and how it can indeed set one free; my life is an open book, and I share my story willingly to any who seeks me out to ask about it.

 What I do